divyag265/neu-csye6225-4/README.md

 ###Route53 with a type A record
 Created A record of ec2.neu-csye6225-spring2017-team-6.com pointing to public IP address with TTL of 300.

+###E-Commerce Web Application
+1. Created an e-commerce website for users to login/logout into their account
+2. Provided the functionality of browsing and searching and viewing product